encircled/skom/README.md

 ## Performance

-Reflection-based implementation is not very fast, approx 150 ops/ms for complex objects, thus it is not recommended for mapping high amount of objects (10k+)
+Reflection-based implementation is not very fast, thus it is not recommended for mapping high amount of objects (100k+)